 2010’s – Aggie’s Today

 Due to the dramatic decrease in demand for accommodation with the Navy now providing this facility, the traditional accommodation centres continued to close.
-The Rowner Centre was the last to close in 2012.
+Braeholm in Scotland was the last to close in 2015.
 Although this is the case, the charity continues to thrive and grow today.